Psstt… here are the answers to your exams

 Assessment Centres or tests are not dished out from the off.
 Companies pay through the nose to access the software and materials to put graduates like you through the wringer on this one, so expect the tests to come about when the going gets tough.
 The tests allow a purely meritocratic approach to applications so if you're about to undertake them it is important you give it a good go.

 The tests and assessment day melees traditionally cover three main areas, testing a range of capabilities and skills.
 But be warned, graduates could also face other testing areas enabled by technology.
-As m'colleague Ross Whistler

-, technology is rapidly changing the ways in which graduates are processed and scouted for positions.
+As m'colleague Ross Whistler has pointed out, technology is rapidly changing the ways in which graduates are processed and scouted for positions.
 However, many Luddite employers are slow to adopt these advancements.

 The Number Crunchers